MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/create-update-entity-metadata.md

 This topic shows how to programmatically create a custom user-owned table called **Bank Account** and add four different types of columns to it.

-You can also create organization-owned custom entities.
+You can also create organization-owned custom tables.
 More information: [Table ownership](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/introduction-entities#entity-ownership).
 You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/CreateUpdateEntityMetadata).

 ## How to run this sample